extism/js-pdk/README.md

 # Extism JavaScript PDK

 **Note**: This is very experimental.
-If you are interested in helping or following development, join the [#js-pdk](https://discord.com/channels/1011124058408112148/1062468347851178165) room in our discord channel.
+If you are interested in helping or following development, join the [#js-pdk](https://discord.gg/ZACPSVz9) room in our discord channel.

 ## Overview

-This PDK uses [quickjs](https://bellard.org/quickjs/) and [wizer](https://github.com/bytecodealliance/wizer) to run javascript as an Extism Plug-in.
+This PDK uses [QuickJS](https://bellard.org/quickjs/) and [wizer](https://github.com/bytecodealliance/wizer) to run javascript as an Extism Plug-in.

 This is essentially a fork of [javy](https://github.com/Shopify/javy) by Shopify.
 We may wish to collaborate and upstream some things to them.
-For the time being I built this up from scratch using some of their crates, namely quickjs-wasm-rs.
+For the time being I built this up from scratch using some of their crates, namely QuickJS-wasm-rs.

-## Why not use Javy?

-Javy, and many other high level language Wasm tools, assume use of the *command pattern*.
-This is when the Wasm module only exports a main function and communicates with the host through stdin and stdout.
-With Extism, we have more of a library approach.
-The module exposes multiple entry points through exported functions.
-Furthermore, Javy has many Javy and Shopify specific things it's doing that we will not need.
-However the core idea is the same and we can possibly contribute by adding support to Javy for non-command-pattern modules.
-Then separating the Extism PDK specific stuff into another repo.
+## How it works

+This works a little differently than other PDKs.
+You cannot compile JS to Wasm because it doesn't have an appropriate type system to do this.
+Something like [Assemblyscript](https://www.assemblyscript.org/) is better suited for this.
+Instead, we have compiled QuickJS to Wasm.
+The `extism-js` command we have provided here is a little compiler / wrapper that does a series of things for you:

+1. It loads an "engine" Wasm programming containing just the QuickJS
+2. It initializes the QuickJS context
+3. It loads your source code into memory
+4. It parses the source code for exports and generates 1-to-1 proxy export functions in Wasm
+5. It emits a freezes the machine state and emits a new Wasm file at that post-initialized point in time

+This new Wasm file can be used just like another Extism plugin.

-## Install
+## Install the compiler

 We now have released binaries.
 Check the [releases](/releases) page for the latest.
 I can't give windows instructions yet but this should work for mac and linux: